50 Date Night Questions for Your Spouse

 Love is a mysterious force; it binds two people together and often means that they will remain with each other for life.
 But how well do you really know your partner?
 If you are looking to find out how well you and your partner really fit, these romantic questions may provide some insight!

-These fun questions range from the go-to ‘What was love at first sight like?’ to deal-breakers such as ‘Do you consider yourself more of an optimist or realist?’.
+These fun date questions for married couples range from the go-to ‘What was love at first sight like?’ to deal-breakers such as ‘Do you consider yourself more of an optimist or realist?’.
 These conversations can help bring couples closer together by giving them an opportunity to learn more about each other’s thoughts and feelings.
 It can also help strengthen relationships by deepening trust and understanding between partners.

-- What is the most romantic thing you’ve ever done for someone?
+- What is the most romantic thing you’ve ever done?

 - What is the best piece of advice someone has ever given to you?